UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 ## What are UMA tokens?

 UMA token is used to operate UMA's optimistic oracle, known as the Data Verification Mechanism (DVM).
-Owning UMA gives you the ability to contribute price information to the DVM and get rewarded for doing so!
-UMA token is also used to govern UMA protocol.
+Owning UMA gives you the ability to contribute price information to the DVM and govern UMA protocol.

-UMA token enables you to:
+The benefits of owning UMA include:

-1. Earn rewards for voting on price requests from financial contracts using the DVM
+1. Earning rewards for voting on price requests from financial contracts using the DVM
-2. Earn rewards for governing the UMA ecosystem by voting on parameter changes and approving system upgrades
+2. Earning rewards for governing the UMA ecosystem by voting on parameter changes and approving system upgrades
      - System upgrades can include supporting new price identifiers or collateral types

 Voters who participate and vote correctly earn an inflationary reward (currently 0.05% of total network token supply), distributed pro-rata by stake.